Piazza del Nettuno main square with Neptune Fountain in Bologna, Emilia-Romagna, Italy

 Claim Flight Compensation

 Flight delayed or cancelled?
-You might be entitled to up to $648 in compensation.
+You might be entitled to up to $707 in compensation.
 Check your claim here at no upfront cost.

-Perfect 2-Day Bologna Itinerary
+Perfect 3-Day Bologna Itinerary

-Historic Center & Food
+Historic Center & Towers

-Morning: Piazza Maggiore, climb Torre degli Asinelli ($5), see San Petronio Basilica.
-Midday: Quadrilatero market—sample mortadella, buy picnic items.
-Afternoon: Visit Archiginnasio anatomical theater, wander university quarter's street art.
-Evening: Aperitivo at Osteria del Sole (BYO food tradition), dinner at Trattoria di Via Serra for authentic ragù.
+Morning: Piazza Maggiore, Torre degli Asinelli (currently closed for works—check status), see San Petronio Basilica.
+Midday: Quadrilatero market—sample mortadella from Tamburini, Parmigiano, local salumi.
+Lunch at market stand.
+Afternoon: Archiginnasio anatomical theater (audioguided $12 / €10), wander university quarter.
+Evening: Aperitivo at Osteria del Sole (BYO food tradition since 1465), dinner at Trattoria di Via Serra—authentic ragù alla bolognese.

-Porticos & Culture
+Porticos & Pilgrimage

-Where to Stay in Bologna
+Where to Stay

-Centro Storico/Piazza Maggiore
+Centro Storico / Piazza Maggiore

 University Quarter (Via Zamboni)

-Santo Stefano
+Santo Stefano / Strada Maggiore

 Popular Activities